open2b/scriggo-site/get-started.md

 #### Manually create an importer

-The following code defined a package with path "acme.inc/colors" and name "colors".
-The color package exports the "Red" constant and the "Print" function.
+The following code defines a package with path "acme.inc/colors" and name "colors" and passes it to the `Build` function.
+The colors package exports the "Red" constant and the "Print" function.

 ```go
 packages := native.Packages{